 According to the National Highway Transportation Safety Administration (NHTSA), in a single recent year, more than 50 children died from vehicular heatstroke accidents.
 Children are much more likely to experience heatstroke than adults.
 This is because the body temperature of a child rises three to five times as fast as the body temperature of an adult.
 As a result, most of the heatstroke in car deaths each year are young children.

 The Mayo Clinic states that heatstroke occurs when a person’s body temperature reaches 104 degrees Fahrenheit or higher.
 Some of the symptoms of heatstroke indicated by the Mayo Clinic include:

 - High body temperature;

 If you believe someone is suffering from heatstroke, it is imperative that they receive emergency medical treatment immediately.
 Otherwise, according to the Mayo Clinic, the victim may experience brain damage, muscle damage, or damage to other organs in the body.
 In severe cases, or if treatment is delayed, heatstroke can result in death.

-No matter the temperature outside, it is vital to remember that the temperature inside a car can rise twenty degrees in less than ten minutes.
-According to the Child Safety Network, heatstroke has occurred on days when the temperature is as low as fifty-seven degrees Fahrenheit.
+No matter the temperature outside, it is vital to remember that the temperature inside a car can rise 20 degrees in less than 10 minutes.
+According to the Child Safety Network, heatstroke has occurred on days when the temperature is as low as 57 degrees Fahrenheit.
 Even if the day does not seem unusually hot, it is possible for the inside of a car to heat up rapidly, putting anyone left inside at risk of heatstroke.